-However, when you’re running your own business, time is precious.
+However, when you’re running your own business and you aren't outsourcing a social media marketing agency, time is precious.
 Between your different obligations, you don’t always have the time to engage with potential customers.
 Yes, there are automation tools available that can help, but it’s still a hell of a time commitment.

 Yet, the simple fact is, if you’re not engaging with social media as a business, you’re not marketing properly.
 And if you don’t have the time, or patience, to do it yourself, you need to hire someone who does.

 At the heart of it, a social media manager takes the lead on your social media strategy to boost business visibility and customer engagement.
 Their day-to-day work splits into five key areas: strategy development, content production, customer engagement, social selling, and data analysis.

 Creating a solid social strategy is one of the most important jobs for a social media manager.
 It allows you to have a set plan for engaging customers online.
 You shouldn’t just be randomly and sporadically posting any old thing.
 You need direction, and a way to measure the effectiveness of your activity on each social platform.
 After all, you’re running a business.
 Time is money and you can’t afford to waste it.

 Here are some of the key steps to creating an effective strategy that you should expect from any social media manager.

 A social media manager needs to understand what you, and your business, want out of your social media efforts.
 They must align objectives with your broader marketing strategy, so that social efforts drive business goals.
 By doing this, you can measure the return on your social investment.